 Do you lead a student group?
 Are you interested in starting a group?

-Joining a University-wide student organization can offer unique opportunities to connect with peers from across the University – not just those in your school or program.
-Getting involved means more than just attending meetings; it's about building community, developing leadership skills, and unlocking access to campus resources to support your academic and professional growth.
+Joining a Universitywide student organization can offer unique opportunities to connect with peers from across the University — not just those in your school or program.
+Getting involved means more than just attending meetings; it’s also about building community, developing leadership skills, and unlocking access to campus resources to support your academic and professional growth.

-Our role is to provide guidance and support to help University-wide student organizations turn their ideas into action and shape the kind of community of which they want to belong.
+Our role is to provide guidance and support to help Universitywide student organizations turn their ideas into action and shape the kind of community of which they want to belong.

 Get Involved